 - The Federal Pandemic Unemployment Compensation (FPUC) program

-Prior executive action had already extended benefits to employees directly or indirectly affected by COVID-19, including those whose employers are compelled by the pandemic to cease operation temporarily due to the pandemic.
+Prior executive action had already extended benefits to employees directly or indirectly affected by COVID-19, including those whose employers cease operation temporarily due to the pandemic.
 And Congress extended all three programs through mid-March 2021, with some modifications, as part of a broader coronavirus stimulus package passed in December 2020.

-Eligibility for Unemployment Benefits Under the CARES Act Expansion & Prior Executive Action
+Eligibility for Unemployment Benefits Under the CARES Act Expansion, Prior Executive Action & December 2020 Stimulus Legislation

 The first program, PUA, significantly expands the pool of workers eligible to receive state unemployment benefits.